AdobeDocs/federated-audience-composition.en/help/start/faq.md

 * In the case of an Audience Enrichment, the starting point is an existing Adobe Experience Platform audience.
 One can look at two scenarios here:
     1. Bring additional audience payload attributes from the federated data warehouse: in this case, the additional attributes that get added will come over as a part of this audience definition.
 Data expiration for externally generated audiences is the same as described above, 30 days.
-    1. Refine the existing Adobe Experience Platform audience based on additional attributes that exist in your data warehouse.
-For example, you have an audience of customers who have shown interest in a particular product on the website for the last two months.
+    1. Refine the existing Adobe Experience Platform audience based on additional attributes that exist in your data warehouse. <!--For example, you have an audience of customers who have shown interest in a particular product on the website for the last two months.
 You now want to take this audience and further segment it using Federated Audience Composition to only include customers who have a high credit score.
-The credit score is deemed sensitive and individual credit score data points are not copied over from the data warehouse.
+The credit score is deemed sensitive and individual credit score data points are not copied over from the data warehouse.-->
 +++

 +++If the data for Audience Creation and Audience Enrichment use cases patterns is not being persisted, how is it being temporarily stored?